Table of Contents

 I took 8 weeks after my first ACL tear and underwent rigorous training that was very beneficial to my recovery.
 I was able to play in multiple games at the collegiate level following my ACL tear, with the use of a custom knee brace.
 That being said, I displayed very little instability in the joint, making me a bit of a “rare” case.
 I also had little to no pain throughout my entire rehabilitation following my ACL tear.

 If you want more information on my story, take a look at my book “Torn“.
 While physically I had an easy experience, I truly struggled with the psychological component of the injury.

 No matter how your injury occurred, and what your experience has been it is imperative to get the appropriate treatment for your situation.

 Treatment Options for ACL Tears

-If you are suffering from a torn ACL there are several treatment options that can help to relieve your symptoms and support the healing process to make a complete recovery.
-These are the same whether you are playing at the professional level, or are one of the thousands of high school athletes that have these injuries.
+If you are suffering from a torn ACL several treatment options can help to relieve your symptoms and support the healing process to make a complete recovery.
+These are the same whether you are playing at the professional level or are one of the thousands of high school athletes who have these injuries.

 The most common treatment options can be seen in the below list:

 – Physical therapy: working with a physical therapist can help to improve strength, flexibility, and stability in the knee.
 Working with a sports medicine specialist can certainly help your recovery time and prevent muscle imbalance as you return to your normal physical activities.

 – Knee brace: if you do not undergo surgery, a knee brace can help to provide support and stability to your knee, reducing the risk of further injury, especially to the collateral ligaments.

 – Surgery: surgery can be performed to repair or reconstruct the ACL to restore its integrity and prevent further injury.